Lantyy/Lantyy/README.md

 Skills: Communication / SIEMs / Linux / SQL / Python

-- 🔭 I’m currently working on Building Cybersecurity Homelabs
+- 🔭 I’m currently studying for the eJPT Certification.
 - 🌱 I’m currently learning Packet Capture Analysis using Tcpdump and Wireshark
 - 👯 I’m looking to collaborate on on Cybersecurity Projects
 - 💬 Ask me about Cybersecurity